Become a Brain Donor

 Understanding what causes disease progression is one of the major challenges for MS researchers.

-Brain imaging techniques such as magnetic resonance imaging (MRI) are useful for diagnosing MS and monitoring its disease activity, but recent studies have found that many changes in the brain and spinal cord due to MS are not detectable in MRI scans.
-To assess the effect of MS on the central nervous system (CNS), researchers need to study the cells, genes and proteins at the microscopic or molecular level in MS tissue.
+Brain imaging techniques such as magnetic resonance imaging (MRI) are useful for diagnosing MS and monitoring its disease activity.
+However, recent studies have found that many changes in the brain and spinal cord due to MS are not detectable on MRI scans.
+To assess the effects of MS on the central nervous system (CNS), researchers need to study the cells, genes and proteins at the microscopic or molecular level in MS tissue.

 Since human brain tissue is generally not available for study during life, researchers can only use post-mortem tissue donated by deceased MS patients who consented to their tissue being used for research before they passed away.
-Researchers need the highest quality and best characterised Tissue to work on.
-For this reason, the MSRA Brain Bank strongly encourages people with MS to prospectively register to donate post-mortem tissue by signing up as a MS Brain Donor ahead of time.
+Researchers need the highest quality and best characterised tissue to work on.
+For this reason, the MS Research Australia Brain Bank strongly encourages people with MS to register to donate post-mortem tissue by signing up as a MS Brain Donor early in their life.
 Each brain donation is a precious and invaluable research resource that can bring us one step closer to curing MS.